Saturday, April 13, 2019

-Høst is the Danish word for Harvest, and the restaurant focuses on seasonal Nordic ingredients in a rustic ambiance, which gently reminds you of the sources of your dishes.
+Høst is the Danish word for Harvest, and the restaurant focuses on seasonal Nordic ingredients in rustic ambiance.
 It's a corner property on Nørre Farimagsgade.
-The 1790 street name derives from the expression "Father in mag", which means "Drive slowly" (due to the original rural nature of the road).
+The 1790 street name derives from the expression "Father in mag", which means "Drive slowly".

-We think their simplified and inspiring ambiance is cozily sublime and—like many Copenhagen chefs—they prefer to avoid the stressful "stars" and focus on pleasing their international clientele.
-(We were situated beside a table of Russians, a deuce of Frenchmen, a pair of "fabulous" Danes, and a trio of Germans).
+We were sat beside a table of high-spending Russians, a deuce of Frenchmen, a pair of "fabulous" gay Danes, and a trio of dour Germans.

-So, having enjoyed cocktails at our hotel's bar, Lewis and I arrived punctually and were greeted by their apron-wearing manager/server.
-He wore gold glitter on his forehead and hair.
-My compliment about it made him blush, and he admitted how challenging it was to wash away.
-Sadly, we doubt that such an appearance would be tolerated in a high-ranked establishment in America.
+The manager wore gold glitter on his forehead.
+My compliment about it made him blush, and he admitted that it was challenging to wash away.
+We doubt that such an appearance would be tolerated in a high-ranked establishment in America, despite America being a symbol of freedom.

-He realized that Lewis and I were celebrating our recent anniversary, and he immediately swished us to our table, above the greenery-adorned mezzanine.
+He swished us to our table, up in the greenery-adorned mezzanine.

 When Danes eat, they hold the fork in the left hand and the knife in the right.